linsyking/meow-lang/docs/Syntax.md

 # Syntax

-The layout of the whole program is not stable, but the core expression syntax is (relatively more) stable.
+The layout of the whole language is not yet stable, but the core expression syntax is (relatively more) stable.

 ## Expression

 **All expressions can be evaluated to a string literal.**

-`literal` is simply a string literal, like `"abc"`, `"lol"`.
+`Literal` is simply a string literal, like `"abc"`, `"lol"`.

+There are two ways to define a string literal.

+- "abc"
+- \`abc\`

+It's not allowed to use " inside a "-string and \` inside a \`-string.

 Examples.